-Chair, Pricing Authority, Independent Hospital Pricing Authority
+Chair, Independent Hospital Pricing Authority

 Shane Solomon has over 30 years of international and national healthcare management expertise.
 Shane currently provides health strategy and advisory services and has non-executive director roles.
 Prior to this he was the founding Managing Director of Telstra Health, a new eHealth business within Telstra.